UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     and this is some more text
     </html>

-It failed on the assert False -- good sign, it didn't fail before that.
+It failed on the ``assert False``.
+It's a good sign that it didn't fail before that.
 We can now look at the results we printed, and whoops! we actually got *two* html elements, rather than one with two pieces of content.
 Why is that?
 Before you look at the code again, let's make sure the test catches that and fails.
 How about this?

 .. code-block:: python